Lyrics for Souverian as interpreted by TDeMello

 Still my lover won't return to me

-Wild parsnips scald my lungs
+Wild parsnips scar my lungs

-And thistles are burning my feet
+And the thistles are burning my feet

-So here it comes the chorus
+So here it comes, the chorus

-If you join a chorus
+If you join our chorus

 We will meet on a fatal shore